jjhale/searchscraper/readme.md

 # Known issues:

-1) Putting the mapping

-I messed up configuring the Mapping for the indicies - so when you try to search for keywords which include spaces they don't get hit (cos the whole phrase aint in the inverted index).
-Ran out of time to fix that.

-2) Logging
+1) Logging
 Would have liked to have decent logging

-3) Exception handling for ES operations
+2) Exception handling for ES operations

 It is kinda messy.

-4) DataStore#listDocsForKeyword only grabbing first 10
+3) DataStore#listDocsForKeyword only grabbing first 10
   - if a keyword had more than 10 docs associated with it they'd not get seen.
   - need to switch to using Scrolled search like in DataStore#listKeywords